Topological Phononic Logic

-\mypara A specific design for a topological phononic switch contains two lattices of steel pillars with radii $R_1=3.5$ mm, $R_2 = 4.1$ mm, and spacing $a=8.5$ mm.
-The switch operates between 20$\degree$C (off) and 90$\degree$C (on), and requires the base plate to have a thermal expansion coefficient of $1.61 \times 10^{-3}$ K$^{-1}$, which is within the range achievable by origami metamaterials \cite{BoattiAdvMater2017}.
-Alternatively, a shape-memory alloy, such as nitinol, could be used to thermally actuate the base plate over this temperature range.
-At 20$\degree$C, the switch is `off' because both radii correspond to trivial insulators (dashed lines in Fig.~\hyperref[fig:3]{3(b)}).
-Heating it causes the accidental degeneracy at $R^*_\text{off}$ to move above $R_1$ inducing a negative gapped phase on that side (solid lines in Fig.~\hyperref[fig:3]{3(b)}).
-The advantage of a topological phononic switch can be seen from the finite-sized calculations in Fig.~\hyperref[fig:4]{4}.
-Unlike a trivial waveguide, which experiences losses induced by disorder and bends (Fig.~\hyperref[fig:4]{4(a-b)}), the topological switch acts as a robust pseudospin-dependent waveguide when `on' due to a Dirac cone between the two sides (Fig.~\hyperref[fig:4]{4(c-d)}).
-As it is cooled, the pillars contract around the input terminal; both sides become insulating and block transmission, turning the switch `off' (Fig.~\hyperref[fig:4]{4(e-f)}).
+\mypara The advantage of a topological phononic switch can be seen from the finite-sized calculations in Fig.~\hyperref[fig:4]{4}.
+Unlike a trivial waveguide, which experiences significant losses induced by disorder and bends (Fig.~\hyperref[fig:4]{4(a-b)}), the topological switch acts as a robust pseudospin-dependent waveguide when `on' due to a Dirac cone between the two sides (Fig.~\hyperref[fig:4]{4(c-d)}).
+As it is cooled, the pillars contract around the input terminal; both sides become trivially insulating and block transmission, turning the switch `off' (Fig.~\hyperref[fig:4]{4(e-f)}).
+Our topological switch is stable against mild temperature changes provided its operational frequency remains within the spectral gap (see Fig.~\hyperref[fig:3]{3(a)}).
+Such temperature variations alter only the localization of the edge states, not their presence or absence (see Supplementary Information).